Kiza-coder/Cogip/README.md

 The project will be evaluated on :

-- use of different URL parameters and filename  checked#[checkbox:checked]
+- use of different URL parameters and filename  ok
-- use of sanitization to avoid SQL injections [checkbox:checked]
+- use of sanitization to avoid SQL injections ok
-- validation of data so that full-admin doesn’t input whatever [checkbox:checked]
+- validation of data so that full-admin doesn’t input whatever ok
-- construction of a functional relational database [checkbox:checked]
+- construction of a functional relational database ok
-- use of correct joins in SQL [checkbox:checked]
+- use of correct joins in SQL ok
-- use of aliases in SQL requests [checkbox:checked]
+- use of aliases in SQL requests \[x] # '[x]'
-- implementation of a CRUD to read, add, modify and delete data [checkbox:unchecked]
+- implementation of a CRUD to read, add, modify and delete data [-] # '[-]'

 we should be able by the end of this challenge